Pandeli432/Project-1/README.md

   3. What is the distribution of which classes they wish to take.
   4. The distribution of 'some impact' and 'high impact' for the question 'To what extent did the following activities or experience impact your decision to enroll in a computing course at CCM?'

-For this project we had 4 data files from non-majors.
-Each data file was from a given year starting with 2020 and ending with 2024 (df_20-df_24).
-The data files were then combined into one large data file "final_df" consisting of
+For this project we had 4 data files from non-majors (Non-Majors Survey Results - Fall 2020 -- Non-Majors Survey Results - Fall 2024).
+Each data file was from a given year starting with 2020 and ending with 2024.
+The data files were first cleaned and organzied retaining only the columns that were necessary to answer the posed questions (df_20-df_24).
+THese were then combined into one large data file "final_df" consisting of 776 entries.
-776 entries.
 Depending on the question, either only the final_df file was used or the question was asked for each year.

 For the first question I decided to create bar charts for every year as I was curious to see how the interest level has changed over times as it can be indiccative of student's interest in computing over time.
 I believe this was the right decision as if we compare the chart from 2020 to 2024, we can see that less students answered a 1 (not interested) and more answered a 5 (very interesting) in the year 2024.
 That